Free Consultation!

 5. Solar Panels on East & West Facing Roofs

 The positioning of your panels plays an important role in how much energy you can harness from the sun.
-Proper solar panel direction increases the amount of sunlight that hits your panel, leading to higher conversion rates, and thus, more power generated.
+Proper solar panel orientation increases the amount of sunlight that hits your panel, leading to higher conversion rates, and thus, more power generated.
+For example, the average household with a solar panel system installed in Norfolk, could see savings of around £1,304 a year when positioned correctly, which can significantly reduce your energy bills and carbon footprint.

-In this guide, we’ll cover what direction solar panels should face in detail, including how to maximise solar energy production for east and west-facing roofs.
+In this guide, we’ll cover what angle and direction solar panels should face in detail, including how to maximise solar energy production for east and west-facing roofs.

 What Direction Should Solar Panels Face?